Land Mobility : Electric Wheelchairs

 Product Profile

 Wheelchairs, which facilitate the mobility of the elderly and persons with disabilities, are broadly divided into manual and electrically powered types.
-Yamaha Motor’s Joy Wheel (JW) series, which brings a new dimension to the world of wheelchairs by combining the light weight and flexibility of manual wheelchairs with the power and stability of electrically powered models, includes both electric power units and completely assembled electric wheelchairs.
+Yamaha manufactures and sells electric power units and wheels that can be after-fitted to manual wheelchairs to supplement their light weight and flexibility with the convenience of electric power.
 Electric power units come in two types: power units that convert manual wheelchairs into electrically powered wheelchairs, and power assist units that make manual wheelchairs easier to use.

 - Electric Power Type -